 What does it mean to be a Baptist church?

-Baptists are a mainstream Christian denomination, serving alongside other church traditions (trinitarian) such as Anglican, Methodist, Pentecostal...
+Baptists are a mainstream Christian movement, serving alongside other church traditions (trinitarian), such as Anglican, Catholic, Methodist, Pentecostal...

 40 million people around the world belong to Baptist churches.

 In England and Wales, there are are 2,000+ Baptist churches.

 So, we're part of a very big family!

 Each Baptist church, is responsible for it's own decisions, finances, buildings, appointments, and ethos.
 Whilst legally we are all independent, we think of ourselves as being interdependent - growing community, regionally, nationally, and internationally.

 The Church is not so much a building, rather a growing community of believers, committed to Christ, to one another and to the service of God in the world.